VW Golf Tyres

-- For all MK1 Golf fitting 5.5”X13” wheels we would suggest that, fitted by VW themselves is still the 175/70VR13 Pirelli Cinturato CN36 is still the perfect tyre.
+- For all MK1 Golfs fitting 5.5”X13” wheels we would suggest that the best choice is still the 175/70VR13 Pirelli Cinturato CN36, as it was the tyre fitted by VW themselves.

-- The VW Golf GTi mk1 tyre pressures on the front need a little more at 27psi in the 1.8 GTi model.
+- The VW Golf GTi MK1 tyre pressures on the front need a little more than 27psi in the 1.8 GTi model.

 MK2 VW Golf tyres 1984 to 1992